mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-1.3.0-Release-Notes.md

 filestem=repl-bin
 ```

-Users may change parameters accordingly to their configuration
+Users may change parameters according to their configuration.

-**Note**: the "servers" parameter is no longer required in the service definition.
+**Note**: the "servers" parameter is no longer required in the service
+definition.

 Additional information is available in the following documents:
 * [Binlogrouter Tutorial](../Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md)